corda/corda/docs/source/tutorial-cordapp.rst

     net.corda.finance.flows.CashPaymentFlow
     net.corda.finance.flows.ContractUpgradeFlow

 We can create a new IOU using the ``ExampleFlow$Initiator`` flow.
-For example, from the interactive shell of NodeA, you can agree an IOU of 50 with NodeB by running ``flow start Initiator iouValue: 50, otherParty: NodeB``.
+For example, from the interactive shell of PartyA, you can agree an IOU of 50 with PartyB by running ``flow start Initiator iouValue: 50, otherParty: PartyB``.

 This will print out the following progress steps: